Robert Browne (Jacobean actor)

-Robert Browne (1563 – c.
+Robert Browne (c.
+1563 – c.
 1622) was an English actor and theatre manager and investor of the later sixteenth and early seventeenth centuries.
 He was also part of a long-standing confusion in the scholarship of English Renaissance theatre.

 Two Robert Brownes

 The historical records of English Renaissance drama contain repeated mentions of "Robert Browne."
 Early scholars like E. K. Chambers and Edwin Nunzeger interpreted the records to indicate a single individual.
 Later scholars, principally Charles Jasper Sisson and Herbert Berry, demonstrated that two different men of the same name had been confused and conflated together.

 The "other" Robert Browne died in 1603, and so can accurately be termed an Elizabethan actor.
 The Robert Browne who is the subject of this article had a career that extended through the first two decades of the seventeenth century, and in that sense can, as a differentiation, be called a Jacobean actor.